 Residents with Aggressive Behavior in Long Term Care

-Residents who exhibit aggressive behavior pose care challenges to staff and other residents.
+Residents who exhibit aggressive behavior can pose care challenges to staff and other residents.
 Aggression is rarely directed at the individual caregiver but is usually a mechanism the resident uses to communicate a need, want, or desire when they cannot articulate this verbally.
 In addition to staff, residents may also be aggressive toward other residents.

 Causes of Aggressive Behavior

-There are many causes of aggressive behavior in residents.
+There are many causes of aggressive behaviors in residents.
 Underlying medical, psychological, or social conditions can lead to outbursts.
 Residents who are non-verbal or confused may become combative while trying to express their needs.

-• Social issues: Interpersonal relationships and conflicts can lead to combative behavior.
+- Social issues: Interpersonal relationships and conflicts can lead to combative behavior.
 Unresolved issues with family members, staff, or roommates can result in an aggressive episode.

 Organizational Risk Factors